Applications Now Closed.

 Private School Confirmation

-For private school students, parents will indicate the school where their student is enrolled.
+For awarded private school students, parents will indicate the school where their student is enrolled.
 Private schools will confirm enrollment.

 Initial Funding